Llanvihangel Crucorney: Railways

 The gauge Llanvihangel Railway opened in 1814 between Govilon on the Brecknock and Abergavenny Canal and Llanvihangel Crucorney.
 Here it joined with the Grosmont Railway, thence via the Hereford Railway to Hereford.
 The railway was abandoned in 1846.

 The Grosmont Railway was constructed as an extension of the Llanvihangel Railway from its terminus at Llanvihangel Crucorney to Monmouth Cap on the border with Herefordshire.
 With a length of approximately 7 mi, it was engineered by John Hodgkinson as a 3 ft 6in gauge plateway, and was horse-drawn throughout.
-The Act of Parliament for the railway received the Royal Assent on 20 May 1812, and the line opened in 1819.
+The act of Parliament for the railway, the Grosmont Railway Act 1812 (52 Geo.
+3. c. cvii), received royal assent on 20 May 1812, and the line opened in 1819.

 The Newport, Abergavenny and Hereford Railway opened the standard gauge Llanvihangel railway station in 1854.
 It closed in 1958.

 Governance

 The village falls in the 'Crucorney' electoral ward.
 This ward includes Grosmont in addition to this village.
 The total ward population taken at the 2011 census was 2,121.
 The Crucorney Community Council has 11 seats over 5 wards.
 The Llanvihangel Crucorney Ward has 6 seats, Forest and Ffwddog Ward has 2 seats, and there is one seat each in Bwlch, Trewyn and Oldcastle Ward, Lower Cwmyoy Ward and Upper Cwmyoy Ward.